© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Glasffrwd Holy Well is a scheduled monument protected by Cadw under reference CD183.
 View the official record →

-Glasffrwd Holy Well is a post-medieval to modern holy well located in Ceredigion, Wales, designated as a Scheduled Ancient Monument under the reference CD183.
+Glasffrwd Holy Well is a post-medieval and modern water supply and drainage feature located in Ceredigion, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD183.

 Glasffrwd Holy Well dates from the post medieval/modern period, and is classified as a holy well.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Glasffrwd Holy Well is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD183.